Lego Dino

-Lego Dino (stylized as LEGO Dino) is a discontinued Lego theme that was first introduced in 2011 after the discontinued Lego Dino Attack/Dino 2010 theme.
-The theme was inspired by Jurassic Park film as well as various dinosaurs films.
+Lego Dino is a discontinued Lego theme that was first introduced in 2011 after the discontinued Lego Dino Attack/Dino 2010 theme.
+The theme was inspired by Jurassic Park film as well as various dinosaur films.
 It was eventually discontinued by the end of 2012.

 Overview

 The product line focuses on the humans encountered resurrected dinosaurs in their natural habitat, similar to the Jurassic Park films.